ourchurchtoo/website/src/posts/2020-09-21-the-importance-of-language-how-meaning-changes-everything.md

 As a bilingual person I also know first hand how much more impactful your mother tongue is when expressing emotions.
 Saying “I love you” suddenly feels a lot more personal, more intentional.
 Conversely, being cussed off also sounds like a much more serious attack.
 “For God so loved the world” hits me differently when I read it in Bulgarian than when I do in English.
 The depth of love that I experience in relation to this passage in a way that cannot be expressed by the number of words, but the quality of sounds used.

 Perhaps language isn’t one of the first major issues you think of when someone mentions the Bible.
 After all, there are dozens of translations in English alone.
+But language is powerful, and whoever controls language has the power.

 > But language is powerful, and whoever controls language has the power.